warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 Upon registering, the user will complete this form to fully setup their account.
 Specifically, users need to enter relevant, personal information about themselves such as their name and address.</p>

 <p><img src="images/EditProfilePage.png">
-If needed, users can edit information about themselves through this form.</p>
+If needed, users can edit information about themselves through this form.
+To access this form, users need to navigate to the right of the navbar and click their profile picture or email to open a dropdown and then click "edit profile".</p>

 <p><img src="images/ViewProfilesPage.png">
 This page allows users to view all of the profiles available in the application.</p>